davidsneighbour/kollitsch.dev/content/blog/2023/install-and-link-firefox-developer-edition-on-ubuntu/index.md

 ---
 title: Install and link Firefox Developer Edition on Ubuntu
 description: ""
 date: 2023-03-10T21:44:58+07:00
 publishDate: 2023-03-10T21:44:58+07:00
-lastmod: 2023-03-10T23:43:38+07:00
+lastmod: 2023-08-07T19:30:54+07:00
 resources:
   - title: Firefox Developer Edition
     src: header.jpg
 tags:
   - firefox
   - browser
   - howto
   - ubuntu
   - 100DaysToOffload
 type: blog
 ---

 [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) is a specialized version of the Firefox browser, designed for developers and early adopters.
 It's kind of a beta version, but with much more features.
-It comes with various tools, such as the Visual Editing, Debugging, an inspector that shows you details about the used CSS Grid, unused CSS etc. I often use it to debug website issues that come up.
+It comes with various tools, such as the Visual Editing, Debugging, an inspector that shows you details about the used CSS Grid, unused CSS and so on.
+I often use it to debug website issues that come up.

 Every time I have to reinstall my Ubuntu system, I have to go through the process of installing Firefox Developer Edition again.
 Manually.
 They do not offer a PPA and the PPAs you find online are not official and very seldom updated.
 There is also no simple `apt install` method to get the browser.
 This is a bit annoying, so I decided to write a quick step-by-step list on how to install and link Firefox Developer Edition on Ubuntu that I can refer to anytime I need to re-configure my system.